openbmc/openbmc/poky/documentation/sdk-manual/using.rst

 .. note::

    As an alternative to downloading an SDK, you can build the SDK installer.
-For information on building the installer, see the " Building an SDK Installer
+For information on building the installer, see the ":ref:`sdk-manual/appendix-obtain:building an sdk installer`" section.
-   " section.

 The SDK and toolchains are self-contained and by default are installed into the ``poky_sdk`` folder in your home directory.
 You can choose to